bhagat-hrishi/Cs-fundamentals/DB/README.md

 ```
 9.
 ```
+select name,round(population/1000000,2),round(gdp/1000000000,2) from world  where continent='South America';
 ```
 10.
 ```
+select name,round (gdp/population ,  -3) from world where gdp>1000000000000;
 ```
 11.
 ```
+select name , capital from world where length(name)=length(capital);
 ```
 12.
 ```
+select name , capital from world where left(name,1)=left(capital,1) and name <>capital;
 ```
 13.
 ```
+select name from world where
+  name like '%a%'  and
+  name like '%e%'  and
+  name like '%i%'  and
+  name like '%o%'  and
+  name like '%u%' and
+  name not like '% %';
+  -- observe spce  in express in last not like

 ```
 ### Select from nobel
 1